dumblob/after-dark/README.md

 See [Install a Single Theme](https://gohugo.io/themes/installing-and-using-themes/#install-a-single-theme) on the Hugo docs site for further instructions.

-After Dark also ships [as an NPM module](https://www.npmjs.com/package/after-dark) as a convenience for users.
-Use it to integrate After Dark into an existing publishing workflow.
+After Dark releases are tagged in git and [packaged on NPM](https://www.npmjs.com/package/after-dark).
+Use the NPM package to integrate After Dark into existing workflows.

 ### Usage

-Use [Online Help](https://after-dark.habd.as/feature/online-help/) to learn how to set-up and use After Dark.
-Help docs may be served locally and do not require an Internet connection to function.
+Review the [Online Help](https://after-dark.habd.as/feature/online-help/) to learn how to set-up and customize After Dark.
+Docs included with installation and may be served locally.

 ### Upgrading